iamrajkumar1/FIt-Muscle/README.md

 <<<<<<< HEAD
 # Fit-Muscles
 FIT MUSCLES is a web-app service providing system.
-It is an initiative to help lfters to learn to perform various exercises with proper form.
+It is an initiative to help beginner lifters to learn to perform various exercises with proper form.
 In this web-app you can learn various exercises according to a specific body part and you can watch video tutorials of the exercise. so its easy to learn new exercises properly through help of this Web App.
 =======
 # Getting Started with Create React App